To view Bare Root roses in stock, please select the ‘In stock’ box in the Filter By Options.

 1st Grade Quality

 We pride ourselves on quality, therefore begin by hand-selecting strong specimens only; main stems of three or more with plenty of root system.
-Moreover our lifting from the field occurs just prior dispatch, ensuring minimal storage, and the best condition for planting upon arrival.
+Unlike our competitors you will notice our roses come with a lifting label detailing your name and the variety’s field position, this is because we unearth from our fields just prior dispatch, ensuring minimal storage, and the best condition for planting upon arrival.

 Our roses arrive in decorative packaging.